 NATO-standard cannon and machine guns

-The primary weapon on the PL-01 is its 105 mm or 120 mm cannon, which is located within the turret at the rear.
-Featuring an autoloader with the ability to fire six shots per minute, it’s designed to shoot both conventional and guided anti-tank projectiles.
+The primary weapon on the PL-01 is its 105 mm or 120 mm cannon, located within the turret at the rear.
+Featuring an autoloader with the ability to fire six rounds per minute, it’s designed to shoot both conventional and guided anti-tank projectiles.
 It can carry 45 rounds, 16 of which are stored within the turret.

-The tank also features a 7.62 UKM-2000C machine gun, and can also be equipped with either an additional 7.62 mm machine gun (8,000 rounds) or a 12.7 mm one (400 rounds).
-Militaries can also bypass these weapons and, instead, install a 40 mm automatic grenade launcher with a supply of 96 rounds.
+The tank also features a 7.62 UKM-2000C machine gun, and can also be equipped with either an additional 7.62 mm (8,000 rounds) or 12.7 mm one (400 rounds).
+Militaries can bypass these weapons and, instead, install a 40 mm automatic grenade launcher with a supply of 96 rounds.